 - Oxygen in headspace can drive oxidative loss over time.

-Once you accept that a gummy is a dynamic system-not a candy-shaped tablet-your development strategy changes for the better.
+Once you accept that a gummy is a dynamic system—not a candy-shaped tablet—your development strategy improves.

 The underappreciated stability lever: water activity (aw)

-Moisture percentage gets plenty of attention, but it doesn’t tell the whole story.
-The metric that often predicts real-world stability is water activity (aw), or how “available” that water is to fuel chemical reactions and microbial pressure.
+Moisture percentage gets plenty of attention, but it doesn't tell the whole story.
+The metric that matters more is water activity (aw)—how available that water is to fuel chemical reactions and microbial pressure.

-Two gummy batches can show similar moisture content and still behave very differently on the shelf because aw depends on the entire system:
+Two batches can show similar moisture content and still behave completely differently on the shelf, because aw depends on the entire system:

 - sweetener selection and solids load